Explore pioneering genomics research and application with Wellcome Connecting Science

 We cover themes that reach beyond genomics and intersect with broader biodata, healthcare, diagnostic and drug development spheres.

-Whether you are new to a discipline or an experienced leader, an early career research or a principal investigator, the Wellcome Connecting Science genomics conferences programme is relevant to life scientists at every career stage.
+Whether you are new to a discipline or an experienced leader, from early-career researcher to principal investigator, the Wellcome Connecting Science genomics conference programme offers something valuable for life scientists at every stage of their career.

 We support scientists at all career stages, including: